 - Architectural Models

 How does the laser machine work?

 There are a couple of ways to use the laser machine, these methods are called Laser Cutting, Laser Engraving and Laser Marking.
 For an in depth guide of how the laser machine works and how to set up a file, please view or How to Order page.

 What Materials Can We Handle?

-With our combination of CO2 and Fibre lasers we are able to process a wide range of materials with different methods, see our table below for a quick overview.
+With our combination of CO2 and Fibre lasers, our laser cutting studio is able to process a wide range of high quality engraving materials with different methods, see our table below for a quick overview.
 To learn more about different materials, view our materials page.
 If you have a material that isn’t on our list you would like to be laser cut, engraved or marked contact us to enquire!